Santa Maria Assunta

 The mosaic in the apse is of Christ Enthroned with the Virgin and Saint

 John.
 The face of Saint John was painted by Cimabue in 1302.
 It is

-the last work he painted and his only work for which there is
+his last work and the only one for which there is

 documentation.
 The mosaic was mostly made by Francesco da Pisa, and